bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 gradient based optimization (i.e., SGD) if we can show :math:`q(\varepsilon)d\varepsilon = q(\theta|\phi)d\theta`.
 Equation 30 may be a bit cryptic because of all the partial derivatives but notice two things.
-First, the expectation is no with respect to a standard distribution :math:`q(\varepsilon)`, and, second, the inner part of the expectation is done automatically through backprop when you implement :math:`t(\phi, \varepsilon)` so you don't have to explicitly calculate it (it's just the chain rule though).
+First, the expectation is now with respect to a standard distribution :math:`q(\varepsilon)`, and, second, the inner part of the expectation is done automatically through backprop when you implement :math:`t(\phi, \varepsilon)` so you don't have to explicitly calculate it (it's just the chain rule).
 Let's take a look at a couple of examples.

 First, let's take a look at the good old Gaussian distribution with parameters :math:`\phi = \{\mu, \sigma\}` and :math:`\varepsilon` being a standard Gaussian.